 Below is the large mural located behind the main altar.
 These figures in the mural represent twenty Germanic saints and are numbered for purposes of identification.

 The sixteen murals above the arches in the sanctuary and down the nave of the church are carefully chosen.
-They represent the endowments of the Holy Spirit.
+They represent the endowments of the Holy Ghost.
 Excluding the two in the sanctuary, viewing from the northwest corner (the rectory side near the sanctuary) the remaining fourteen murals depict the:

 Three theological virtues: Faith, Hope and Charity